DASPRiD/koa-stateless-csrf/README.md

 In order for your frontend to recognize and potentially retry the request, the error emitted by the middleware is a `http error` with its name set to `CsrfError`.
 You should forward this information to the frontend.

-## Token Signing

-The CSRF token cookie is signed with hmac-sha256 to protect against a malicious sibling domain injecting a precalculated token.
-By default, you'd only supply a single key.
-It is supported though to support multiple keys in order to facilitate key rotation.
-The newest key should always be the first one in the array, as this is the one being used for signing.

-After a while you can phase out old keys.
-As CSRF token cookies are only valid for the current browser session, it is safe to remove old keys after a couple of days.

 ## Cookie options

 Cookies will always be set as `http-only` and default to a path of `/`.
 This is sufficient for development, but in